-Since the council's establishment, Lion has actively participated as a core member, serving as the chair company from fiscal 2012 to 2013 (Chairman: Lion President Itsuo Hama, current Lion Chairman).
-Lion is currently involved with council operations as the managing company.
+Since the council's establishment, Lion has actively participated as a core member, serving as the chair company from fiscal 2012 to 2013.
+Lion was involved with council operations as the managing company until fiscal 2023 and is now participating as a general member.